 - seeking to re-agitate issues that have already been addressed or determined.

-At any stage where such behaviour is suspected, this matter maybe referred to the Director, Human Resources who may make an assessment that the complaint is vexatious, frivolous, misconceived without substance or that an alternative University policy is applicable to the subject matter of the complaint and, therefore, the matter will not be progressed through this procedure.
+At any stage where such behaviour is suspected, this matter may be referred to the Vice-President (Administration) and University Registrar who may make an assessment that the complaint is vexatious, frivolous, misconceived, without substance or that an alternative University policy is applicable to the subject matter of the complaint and, therefore, the matter will not be progressed through this procedure.

 (g) Record keeping

 Confidentiality will be respected and maintained by all persons involved in the complaint at all times, except where it is necessary to afford natural justice or to ensure matters are investigated adequately.
 Where it is necessary to disclose confidential information, relevant parties will be advised.

 (i) Conflicts of interest